JuliaSmoothOptimizers/MUMPS.jl/README.md

 `default_cntl32`    | array of default real parameters in single precision `default_cntl64`    | array of default real parameters in double precision

-See Sections 5.1 and 5.2 of the [MUMPS User's Manual](http://mumps.enseeiht.fr/index.php?page=doc) for a description of the integer and real control arrays.
+See Section 5 of the [MUMPS User's Manual](https://graal.ens-lyon.fr/MUMPS/index.php?page=doc) for a description of the integer and real control arrays.

 ### Methods